 As a soprano, Quinn specializes in contemporary music.
 Composers in their repertoire include German Cáceres, Anton Webern, Elliott Carter, Nadia Boulanger, and Judith Weir.
 Quinn currently sings in the LGBTQIA+ choir Quorum Boston and they’ve also sang in the chamber new music ensemble, Ensemble Uncaged.
 They also sing in their own works including The Acosta Cats, for soprano, electronics and piano, and A Cappella Arias, a collection of songs meant to be sung without accompaniment.
 Quinn just performed in a production of Speed Dating Tonight by Michael Ching directed by Jocelyn van Wyk.

-Nicole attains a Bachelor of Music in Composition from Oberlin Conservatory of Music where she studied with Lewis Nielson and Josh Levine.
+Quinn is currently working on a Master of Music in both Composition and Voice at the Longy School of Music of Bard College, studying composition with Amy Beth Kirsten and voice with Jeffrey Gavett.
+They hold a Bachelor of Music in Composition from the Oberlin Conservatory of Music, where they studied with Lewis Nielson and Josh Levine.
 Other teachers include; composition/electronic music — Aaron Helgeson, Tom Lopez, Joo Wan Park, Sam Pluta, Sky Macklay, and Craig Levesque; voice — Perri Montane, Nicole Levesque, Tracy Chebra and Danielle Sinclair; art/video — Donald Harvey, Sam Pluta, and Susan Bleignier.